Deploying a Windows workload to a target cluster

 Deploying a container configured to use gMSA

-Migrate for Anthos and GKE lets you configure a Windows container to use a Group Managed Service Account (gMSA).
+Migrate to Containers lets you configure a Windows container to use a Group Managed Service Account (gMSA).
 A gMSA lets you execute the container under a specific service account identity.

 To support gMSA in a migrated Windows container, you must:

 Edit the migration plan to set the necessary properties to configure the migrated container to use a gMSA.
 You must perform this step before you migrate the Windows VM workload.
 See Customizing a migration plan for more.

 Configure the target cluster that hosts the deployed container to support gMSA.
 This configuration process is described below.

 You attach a gMSA in the Kubernetes cluster as part of the pod configuration, rather than as a static identity configuration inside the container image.